 About the Tree Frog

 This little guy sizzled off the Stonehenge.
 I spent almost as long on him as I did on the lilacs and still used the complementary underdrawing, dry on dry technique from Arlene Steinberg's technique.
-This time my photo reference was contributed by a friend in an eBay group, wish I could remember which one but I didn't save the photo reference to my computer so I don't have his handle handy.
-I just remember it was one of the guys.
+This time, my photo reference was contributed by a friend in an eBay group.

 Where the White technique is handy is if all the layering darkened an area one value step too dark beyond what you want.
 Then burnish with White and just leave it or touch in bright accents in light bright colors to keep it from looking faded.
 I recall using White and Cream on some of his lighter areas to do just that as they'd darkened a little in all the reworking.

-Then on every successive layer keep going that lightly till the very last burnishing layers, where you go hard in order to blend everything together smoothly to a burnished waxy surface.
+Then on every successive layer keeps going that lightly till the very last burnishing layers, where you go hard in order to blend everything together smoothly to a burnished waxy surface.

 Absolutely, at the end, give your Prismacolor painting a light spray or two of Krylon or Blick or some other brand of Workable Matte Fixative.
 This may deepen the colors slightly, but it will prevent Wax Bloom, when oils within the heavy waxy layers seep to the surface to make it pale and cloudy.
 If it happens because you forgot, wipe the painting gently with a soft cloth and then use the fixative.

 If you can't add any more layers and do need to, spraying the fixative will create a new tooth for another two or three layers, which is useful to be able to do.